supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Part 1: The Seasonal Culture Paradox (8-10 minutes)

 **Tim**: “Shaun, you’ve worked across Australia, the Middle East, and Asia-Pacific.
 Everywhere, operators face the same paradox: consistent culture and service quality, but with seasonal teams that turn over every few months.
 What’s the fundamental mistake most operators make when tackling this challenge?”

 **John**: "From a business strategy perspective, how do you measure the ROI of culture-building when your workforce is constantly changing?
 What metrics actually matter?"

 **Tim**: "You worked on the Ferrari World opening team where you built culture from scratch with a brand new workforce.
 Walk us through that process – how do you create (or architect) culture when you're starting with zero?"

-**John**: "You often say organizations succeed when they treat employees as true stakeholders.
-How does that philosophy change when dealing with temporary seasonal workers versus year-round staff?"

 ---

 ## Part 2: Training as Non-Negotiable Infrastructure (8-10 minutes)

-### Core Questions

 **John** _(Business Investment)_: "You're famous for saying 'Don't cut the training budget' even during tough times.
 Make the business case – how do you justify training investment to a CFO when half your staff will be gone in six months?"